-The drive rolls installed with the POWER MIG each have two grooves, both for .030-.035" (0.8-0.9 mm) solid steel electrode.
+The drive rolls installed with the POWER MIG have two grooves one for .035(0.9mm) wire and the other for .045(1.2mm) wire.
 Drive roll size is indicated by the stenciling on the exposed side of the drive roll.
-If feeding problems occur, then the drive roll may be reversed or changed.
-See "Procedure for Changing Drive Roll" in this section.